jmczab/git-tris/winePrefixes.md

 I enable 32-bit support, and use wine-staging which is in development, but not bleeding edge.
 Using the recommended *sudo dpkg --add-architecture i386 && sudo apt install --install-recommends winehq-staging -y* is usually enough to support everything I need.

+However, you may not have a choice.
+If you have doubt, search your software repo for wine.
+If it still isn't clear, ask on your distros forums.

 <div id='protonvswine' />

 ## *What does Proton have to do with WINE?*